<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Service Pension Eligibility & Calculation: The Modified Rule of 75

-AT&T uses what they call the “modified rule of 75”, also known as "Mod 75", to determine an employee’s retirement eligibility, pension, and retiree medical benefits.
+AT&T uses something called the “modified rule of 75”, also known as "Mod 75", to determine an employee’s retirement eligibility, pension, and retiree medical benefits.
 Let's dive into the details:

 You must reach "75"...
-In order to be eligible for retirement benefits from AT&T, your age plus your years of service must be equal to or greater than 75.
+To be eligible for retirement benefits from AT&T, your age plus your years of service must be equal to or greater than 75.

 For instance, if you're 50, and you've been working for AT&T for 25 uninterrupted years, then you would be eligible for retirement benefits, because 50 + 25 = 75.
 Likewise, if you're 65, and you've been working for AT&T for 10 years, you would also be eligible for benefits.
 Additionally, if you have worked for AT&T for at least 30 years, then you are automatically eligible for benefits, no matter what age you are.